nodejs/education/getting-started-learning-nodejs.md

 - https://www.coursera.org/learn/server-side-development (free but can pay a little for more services such as a certificate of completion and grading)
 - https://www.udemy.com/the-complete-node-js-developer-course/ $19 USD

 We can’t stress enough the power of others in helping your Node.js learning experience.
 Please check out our [docs](https://nodejs.org/en/docs/) and look for [your local Node.js event](https://nodejs.org/en/get-involved/events/).
+Check out [help](https://github.com/nodejs/help) for some great community members answering your queries asynchronously.
 We’re also [on IRC](http://webchat.freenode.net/?channels=node.js) and happy to answer questions.
 Say hi!